MRRaduan/MRRaduan/README.md

 ## How I face the *work*

-I believe that the Person who I work for is bigger than my own work.
+I believe that we always work for someone and the Person I work for is bigger than my own work.
-The question you should be asking is: who do I work for?
+The question you should ask me is, who do I work for?

 ## Thinks I like

 - Coffee - a lot..
 - Books - mainly theological books
-- Cycling - I'm a bike commuter
+- Cycling - I'm a bike commuter :bike:
 - Rubik's cube - My official WCA single record in 3x3x3 is 34.25s
 - Be in communion with my brothers - *[SIBS & Unijovem](https://www.instagram.com/unijovemsibs/)*